CrazyJokes-dev/StuffStash/README.md

 > My name is Arie and I am double majoring in Computer Science and Spanish.
 I am planning to graduate this December.
 I am most interested in backend and desktop development.
 Swimming, skateboarding, and immersing myself in Spanish are my favorite things to do during my free time.

 ### Sai Greeshma:
-> My name is Sai and i am major in Computer Science, I am freshman.
+> My name is Sai and I am major in Computer Science.
 My topics of intrest are HTML and web development.
-These days i am learning driving and love to spend time with my sister and making crafts.
+I have done my undergrade projects using HTML and Java Script.
+These days i am learning driving, things i enjoy during free time is making crafts and painting.

 ### Matthew Sweebe
 > My name is Matt and I am working on my second Bachelor's degree in Computer Science planning to graduate in December.
 I got my first degree in Simulation, Animation and Gaming concentraing on Animation.
 I would love one day to be a character animator for Pixar one day or even a technical animator so I can combine my degree in Animation and Comp Sci.
 I love gaming, bouldering and traveling